Banded guitarfish: Characteristics

-Banded Guitarfish have a diamond shape body that resembles a guitar, which is where the guitarfish's common name is from.
-Coloration is dark gray to sandy brown with black or dark brown banding along its back, corresponding to the banded part of the common name.
+Banded guitarfish have diamond-shaped bodies that, as their name suggests, resemble guitars.
+Their coloration is dark gray to sandy brown with characteristic black or dark brown banding along the back.
 They generally have large eyes with a short, rounded snout.
 The tail is thick from the base of the disc to its rounded caudal fin and is equal or shorter in length to its disc.
-Banded Guitarfish have a rough textured skin caused by prickles or tiny spikes throughout the dorsal surface with a line of large spikes in the middle running to the first dorsal fin.
+Banded guitarfish have a rough textured skin caused by prickles or tiny spikes throughout the dorsal surface with a line of large spikes in the middle running to the first dorsal fin.
 Since Z. exasperata is very closely related to Zapteryx xyster, they are relatively hard to differentiate from each other.
 Some distinguishing characteristics between the two are Z. exasperata has a disc that is equally long as wide and lacks yellow eyespots found on Z. xyster.

-The oldest Banded Guitarfish researched was estimated to be 22 years old.
+The oldest banded guitarfish researched was estimated to be 22 years old.
 Females and males were found to have an average age of 18 and 14 years old, respectively.
 The maximum total length (TL) recorded is 124 cm.
-Banded Guitarfish demonstrate allometric growth and sexual dimorphism as females are much larger than males.
+Banded guitarfish demonstrate allometric growth and sexual dimorphism as females are much larger than males.

 Human impacts

-Banded Guitarfish are a data deficient species according to the IUCN.
+Banded guitarfish are a data deficient species according to the IUCN.
 Z. exasperata are mainly caught in commercial and artisanal gillnet fisheries in Mexican waters especially the Gulf of California, Mexico.
 The reproduction period in spring is the most common time they are caught within depths ranging from 9–22 m deep.
-These fisheries impact the reproduction of Banded Guitarfish, but no conservation actions are currently in place.
-Banded Guitarfish are harmless to humans and tend to be skittish when approached.
+These fisheries impact the reproduction of banded guitarfish, but no conservation actions are currently in place.
+Banded guitarfish are harmless to humans and tend to be skittish when approached.

 Diet

-Banded Guitarfish are a high trophic level species, being a top predator in benthic communities on coastal rocky reefs.
+Banded guitarfish are a high trophic level species, being a top predator in benthic communities on coastal rocky reefs.
 They are mostly bottom feeders, but adults have been found to eat pelagic fish making them benthopelagic predators as well.
-Banded Guitarfish are specialist feeders whose main prey consists of invertebrates, crustaceans (mainly crabs), and teleost’s.
+Banded guitarfish are specialist feeders whose main prey consists of invertebrates, crustaceans (mainly crabs), and teleost's.
 Z. exasperata are thought to have an ontogenetic diet shift, meaning a change in diet over the lifespan of the organism.
 Both Juveniles and adults consume crustaceans (mainly consumed by juveniles) and demersal fish, mostly Daisy midshipman.
-Daisy midshipman uses the same rocky reef habitat and time for reproduction making it an abundant food source for Banded Guitarfish.
+Daisy midshipman uses the same rocky reef habitat and time for reproduction making it an abundant food source for banded guitarfish.